 There are lots of places online where you can sell your old instruments, and most of them will pay you cash for your instrument.
 Locally, could also be an option.
 Both with advantages and disadvantages.

-Just remember to take good care of it before selling it, as it will actually influence for how much you can sell it.
+Just remember to take good care of it before selling it, as it will actually influence how much you can sell it.